james-pre/axium/README.md

 > [!WARNING]
 > This is a work in progress and under active development!

-Axium is a platform for anything.
+Axium is a composable platform for building web applications.
 Building a self-hosted productively app?
 The next big tech start-up?
 Axium provides a foundation for you to work off of.